gui1117/ruga/GDD.md

 * web support

 * two laser persitent snd one for lasers and one for the laser in collision with de character?
-* title for castles and Ruga at corridor

 * event loop: ups=fps ? no it seems OK
 * maybe if run top-left and wall on left doesn't slow down
-* maybe print at top left the castle / dungeon / room

 * download dungeon
 * note castle